jboyle1/milestone_project_003/README.md

 #### Final Word

 I think this project has shown that I am competent in building full-stack websites that use common dataset and the CRUD operations.
 All the images on the site apart from the carousel are kept in a MongoDB database and are accessed by utilising Python, Flask and pymongo.
 The site runs smothly and I think is aesthetically pleasing to the user.
-I have compleated all my user stories and my client is very happy with the results.
+I have compleated all my user stories and my client is very happy with the results